sjYoondeltar/lerobot-mujoco-tutorial/README.md

 Run [1.collect_data.ipynb](1.collect_data.ipynb)

-Collect demonstration data for given environment.
+Collect demonstration data for the given environment.
-The task it to pick mug, and place it on the plate.
-The environment recognize the success if the mug is on the plate, gripper opened, and the end-effector postioned above the mug.
+The task is to pick a mug and place it on the plate.
+The environment recognizes the success if the mug is on the plate, gthe ripper opened, and the end-effector positioned above the mug.

 <img src="./media/teleop.gif" width="480" height="360">

-Use WASD for xy plane, RF for z axis, QE for tilit, and ARROWs for the rest of rotations.
+Use WASD for the xy plane, RF for the z-axis, QE for tilt, and ARROWs for the rest of rthe otations.

 SPACEBAR will change your gripper's state, and Z key will reset your environment with discarding the current episode data.